rcestep/rcestep.github.io/README.md

 ## Mr. Benfield's Class
 -------------------------

 I had a **great honor** to attend the Security class being led by Mr. Benfield.
 His wisdom and many real-life examples of security breaches that he knew of or had experienced really helped me to learn one thing: security is an ongoing process that should be tended to with care and with great importance!
-Learning about the different attack types and how black hat hackers could potentially cause chaos for many company's with just the stroke of the Enter key!
+Learning about the different attack types and how black hat hackers could potentially cause chaos for many companies with just the stroke of the Enter key!
 I learned a lot about network infrastructures and how to set them up in a secure fashion to ensure that maximum security can be attained.
 This class we had many labs that had to deal with security and aspects of security and we even had a server that we had to break into.
-With the help of my team, we were able to access a Linux server with root priviledges by running a nmap scan and finding a server running a FTP server and able to find a vulnerability in the machine.
+With the help of my team, we were able to access a Linux server with root privileges by running a Nmap scan and finding a server running a FTP server and able to find a vulnerability in the machine.
 We found credentials for a Windows server that had an encrypted password that was all in binary.
 Using the key, we used ANDing to decrypt the password and we were able to take the credentials we found to login to the Linux machine with a regular user.
-From there, we accessed the /etc/passwd file and edited the user to have root priviledges.
+From there, we accessed the /etc/passwd file and edited the user to have root privileges.
 The information I learned in that class will always stay with me as I go further with my career.

 In addition to that class, I am currently learning more about Cisco ASA firewalls and adding more to my skill bank by configuring ASA firewalls to filter traffic inside and outside an enterprise network.